Dental bridges in FORT WORTH

 How the Dental bridge Process works

-consultation & oral exam
+Xrays & oral exam

-At your consultation, your mouth and teeth will be examined to see if you are a suitable candidate for dental bridges.
+At your exam, your mouth and teeth will be examined to see if you are a suitable candidate for dental bridges.
 This takes the oral health and density of your jawbone into account.
 If you are a good candidate, then the dentist will examine your mouth to ensure that there is no present gum disease or tooth decay and if so, that this is treated before you think about dental bridges.

 teeth filing